 Save the newly adjusted OME-TIFF by selecting Plugins | Bio-Formats | Bio-Formats Exporter|.
 Enter a new file name and save as OME-TIFF in the source folder.
 A ‘Bio-Formats Exporter – Multiple Files’ window will appear.
 Select OK.
 A ‘Bio-Formats Exporter Options’ window will appear.
 Select OK.

-NOTE: Ensure that only the newly adjusted, Black and White OME-TIFF(s) are saved in the source folder before proceeding to COMSTAT analysis.
+NOTE: Ensure that only the newly adjusted, black-and-white OME-TIFF(s) are saved in the source folder before proceeding to COMSTAT analysis.
 Remove all original OME-TIFFs from the folder.

 Run COMSTAT by selecting Plugins | Comstat2 |.
 An ‘About’ window will appear.
 Select OK.
 Three windows will appear.

 In the ‘Observed Directories’ window (top right), select Add.
-Locate the source folder, highlight without opening it, and click Choose.
+Locate the source folder, highlight without opening it, and select Choose.
 An ‘Images in Directories’ window will appear (top left) that lists the OME-TIFFs to be analyzed via COMSTAT.

 On the ‘Comstat 2.1’ window (bottom right), de-select ‘Automatic thresholding (Otsu’s method)’ to ensure that the software uses threshold values previously set up for individual OME-TIFFs.
-Also, de-select Connected Volume Filtering (CVF) to ensure that very thin parts of the biofilm as well as free floating cells or biomass found within voids of the biofilm structure are included in the analysis.
+Also, de-select Connected Volume Filtering (CVF) to ensure that very thin parts of the biofilm, as well as free floating cells or biomass found within voids of the biofilm structure are included in the analysis.

-NOTE: Here, de-select CVF because COMSTAT analysis is performed on very early biofilms (24 h initial growth) and remaining planktonic cells/colonies post antimicrobial treatment.
+NOTE: Here, de-select CVF because COMSTAT analysis is performed on very early biofilms (24 h initial growth) and remaining planktonic cells/colonies post-antimicrobial treatment.
 For mature biofilms, select CVF to ensure that only biomass connected to the biofilm structure is quantified.

 On the ‘Comstat 2.1’ window (bottom right), select desired features for quantitative analysis.
 Here, select Bio Mass, Thickness Distribution, and Surface Area.
 Select Go to run the program.
 In the ‘Log’ window (bottom left), the output data are shown processing until ‘Done with selected functions/images!’ appears.
 Record the COMSTAT measurements.
 These measurements are also automatically saved as TXT files in the source folder.